cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

 $ terraform apply
 ```

-After applying you should have the budgets as shown bellow:
+After applying you should have the budgets as shown below:

 ![budgets.png](/assets/public/budgets.png)